alexszeliga/hexo-dev-blog/source/resume/index.md

 December 2018 - June 2020

-- Develope and maintained static marketing websites using WordPress, Gatsby, and HubSpot
+- Develop and maintain static marketing websites using WordPress, Gatsby, and HubSpot
 - Establish CI/CD via the Plesk Dashboard using BitBucket pipelines
 - Establish the use of version control
 - Integrate 3rd Party APIs, like PayTronix